 What we like: Better gym performance than most beginner models.

-What we don't: Expensive for an entry-level shoe and sole is not particularly durable.
+What we don't: Expensive for an entry-level shoe and sole; not particularly durable; heel slips easily.

 In years past, beginners typically cut their teeth on low-angle slabs outside, where flat and stiff shoes like the Tarantulace and Mythos above shine.
 But with more and more climbers getting their first taste of the sport on indoor walls (read: steeper routes with bigger holds), there’s a new demand for softer and more downturned entry-level kicks.
-The Veloce is Scarpa’s answer, merging gym climbing sensitivity with a comfort-focused shape and relatively affordable price tag that undercuts much of the more aggressive competition. $175 might seem like a sizeable investment for newcomers, but it’s still considerably cheaper than most other options on this list.
+The Veloce is Scarpa’s answer, merging gym climbing sensitivity with a comfort-focused shape and decent price tag that undercuts much of the more aggressive competition.
+It's also one of the lighter shoes we've owned and has a "barely there" nimble feel with pretty stellar sensitivity. $175 might seem like a sizeable investment for newcomers, but it’s still considerably cheaper than most other options on this list.

 As a new climber, you have a lot of options when it comes to shoes, including all-rounders like the Tarantulace and outdoor-specific models like the Mythos.
 But if you’re getting your start inside and don’t expect to venture outdoors for a while, the Veloce is an excellent choice.
 We do wish the shoe had slightly more durable rubber, as beginners with poor footwork will blow through the sticky S-72 outsole in very little time (remember, you can always get a resole).
+We also wish the heel cup fit a bit tighter, and afforded more precision.
 But for those with good technique or intermediate climbers who have already learned their way around plastic holds, the Veloce is a great ‘tweener shoe that won’t hold you back as you move up the grades.

 See the Men's Scarpa Veloce See the Women's Scarpa Veloce